hilaelpeleg/-UniTube--Server/README.md

 Multer is used to manage file uploads, including:
 - **Profile Pictures**: Users can upload or update their profile pictures.
 These images are stored locally on the server, and their file paths are saved in MongoDB for later retrieval.
 - **Videos**: When users upload video files, they are also stored on the server, and the metadata is saved in MongoDB for efficient querying and access.
+- **Video Thumbnails**: Each video has an associated thumbnail image that visually represents the video.
+These thumbnails are also managed by Multer, stored on the server, and referenced in the app’s video displays for quick previewing.

 ### Storage
 Uploaded files are stored on the server in designated directories:
 - **Profile Pictures**: Stored in `/uploads/profile_pictures`.
 - **Videos**: Stored in `/uploads/videos`.
 The file paths for these uploaded files are then stored in the database to be referenced when displaying user profiles or videos within the app.
+- **Thumbnails**: Stored in /public/thumbnailUrl.
+These thumbnails are used as video previews and make it easy for users to quickly identify content in the app.

 ## Additional Packages
 The following key packages are used in the project: